 Take a self-guided Bluffton ghost walking tour, beginning on Calhoun Street.

-Here are a dozen haunted highlights you’ll discover along the way:
+Here are some haunted highlights you’ll discover along the way:

 J.J.
-Carson distinguished himself at the battle of Chancellorsville in May of 1863 by braving the gunfire of the battleground and rescuing the mortally wounded General “Stonewall” Jackson.
+Carson distinguished himself at the battle of Chancellorsville in May of 1863.
+He braved the battleground and rescued the mortally wounded General “Stonewall” Jackson.
 Placing Jackson’s body on a buckboard, Carson drove him back through enemy fire and lines to the Rebels’ side.
 After surviving the war, he came back to live in this house in Bluffton.

 The property was damaged by the fires set by federal troops on June 4, 1863, but was not totally destroyed.
 The land changed hands many times until 1904, when Jesse Davidore Peeples of Scotia, SC bought the property and built a store and a commodious home for his family.
 The home no longer exists.
 He had five children by his first wife, Willie Mae Stokes and 10 by his second wife, Maud Estella Guilford.
 The 10 sons were named after the disciples.
 Mr. Peeples operated the store until his death in 1937.